somesuchnonsense/debrid-blackhole/docs/docs/configuration/index.md

 ### Configuration Sections

-DecyphArr's configuration is divided into several sections:
+Decypharr's configuration is divided into several sections:

 - [General Configuration](general.md) - Basic settings like logging and authentication
 - [Debrid Providers](debrid.md) - Configure one or more Debrid services